Roll20/roll20-api-scripts/HandoutFormatter/style-library.md

 ### Monument (`Monument_css`)

-A carved stone monument inscription -- tiling header-ornament and footer-band artwork over a marble texture, all-caps chiseled headings with a light/dark text-shadow bevel, and a table and quote block that read as recessed into the stone or embossed on brass plaque, respectively.
+A carved stone monument inscription -- tiling header-ornament and footer-band artwork over a marble texture, all-caps chiseled headings with a light/dark text-shadow bevel, and a table and quote block that read as recessed and embossed into the stone, respectively.

 <details>
 <summary><b>Monument</b> &mdash; CSS</summary>